 What is Melatonin?

-Melatonin is a hormone the brain produces to regulate sleep cycles.
-Brightness and darkness influence the production of melatonin.
-Light suppresses melatonin production so scrolling on smartphones or watching TV late at night can have a negative effect on individuals’ ability to fall asleep.
-People who travel extensively for work or perform shift work may also experience melatonin disturbances.
+Melatonin is a hormone the brain produces to regulate the sleep-wake cycle, also known as circadian rhythm.
+Brightness and darkness influence melatonin production.
+Light suppresses melatonin synthesis, so scrolling on smartphones or watching TV late at night can have a negative effect on individuals’ ability to fall asleep.
+While the blue light emitted by electronic screens is more disruptive, even muted bedroom lighting can dampen melatonin production.
+Extensive travel for work and shift work may also cause melatonin disturbances.
 When individuals begin experiencing sleep difficulties, many turn to melatonin supplements as a solution.

 What is L-Theanine?

-May support better sleep.
+Promote better sleep.
 Several studies have found melatonin has the potential to support better sleep by helping individuals fall asleep faster, stay asleep for longer, and provide a better quality of sleep.
-Theanine may also improve sleep quality as it may contribute to longer and more restful sleep.
+Theanine may also improve sleep quality as it contributes to longer and more restful sleep.

-May improve mood.
+Improve mood.
 Light can affect moods, meaning the winter months can take a toll on individuals particularly sensitive to it.
-Because light also affects melatonin production, there has been interest in its ability to play a role in improving moods related to the seasons.
+Because light also affects melatonin production, researchers are interested in melatonin's ability to play a role in improving moods related to the seasons.
 In addition, preliminary research supports the idea that melatonin may improve moods.
 Theanine has the potential to improve moods as well.
-Research indicates it may be particularly effective at improving moods in individuals experience significant levels of stress.
+Research indicates it may be particularly effective at improving moods in individuals experiencing significant levels of stress.

 May be effective for unusual work situations.
 Individuals who work the night shift or who travel extensively for their jobs may experience problems sleeping.
-When they force their bodies to remain awake at unusual times or travel across multiple time zones, they may disturb their typical circadian rhythm.
-Those conditions also put the body under significant stress so the combination of melatonin and theanine may be of particular benefit for these individuals.
+Forcing the body to remain awake at unusual times or traveling across multiple time zones disturbs the typical circadian rhythm.
+Those conditions also put the body under significant stress, so a melatonin and theanine combination may be particularly beneficial for these individuals.

 Potential Side Effects of Melatonin with Theanine